Innlandet-Fylkesarkiv/file-converter/README.md

   	- Starting GUI from the main program will crash the program on Linux
 - Office conversion (Linux)
   	- Office conversion using LibreOffice does not work correctly
+- PDF to Image
-- Merging files
+  	- Some files get an "IO security problem" error
-  	- Can maybe work sometimes, very unstable
+  	- Signed documents get an "A generic error occurred in GDI+." error

 ## CLI
 To run in CLI navigate to the path of the executable in the terminal and run: